-Gaining access to your mobile app users' data requires priming them through a delicate balance of timing and education.
+Gaining access to your mobile app users' data requires a delicate balance of timing and education.

-Though most mobile app users want to get through the onboarding process quickly (72% want it to take less than 60 seconds, according to a 2017 study by Clutch), they're also increasingly hesitant to grant apps permission to access their personal information.
+Though most mobile app users want to get through the onboarding process quickly (72% want the experience to take less than 60 seconds, according to a 2017 study by Clutch), they're also increasingly hesitant to grant apps permission to access their personal information.

 Attempting to solve the problem, some apps bombard users with permission requests immediately after opening the app.
-But these confusing, irrelevant, and poorly timed mobile app permission requests quickly destroy any trust users might have in a new app.
-It's a big part of why over 20% of users abandon apps after only one session.
+But these confusing, irrelevant, and poorly timed permission requests quickly destroy any trust users might have in a new app.
+It's a big part of why roughly 25% of users abandon new apps after only a single session.

 Getting users to grant the permissions your mobile app needs isn't easy—but priming users to be more comfortable with granting permissions can help reduce abandonment, build trust, and create a better experience.

-The success of your permissions request will depend on when you ask and whether the access you need is appropriate, considering the app's purpose.
+The success of your permissions request will depend on when you ask and whether the access you need is perceived as appropriate and relevant.

 Generally speaking, you should ask users for permissions only when absolutely necessary and only after ensuring that users understand how granting this access will benefit them.

-Google's Material Design guidelines suggest two different strategies for introducing permissions to users:
+Google's Material Design guidelines suggest 2 different strategies for introducing permissions to users:

-While these two strategies assume the user intends to grant each request, the guidelines also suggest a third strategy for handling the case when a user denies a request for permission:
+While these 2 strategies assume the user intends to grant each request, the guidelines also suggest another strategy for handling the case when a user denies a request for permission:

 Let's see how a few of the most popular mobile apps put these strategies into action.

-Timing is everything when requesting permissions.
+Timing is everything.
 Just as you wouldn't ask expect a stranger to give you access to their wallet, relying on users to grant permissions before they trust your app is destined to fail.
 Avoid asking for access until you truly need it.

-The one exception is if a permission is critical to the functionality of the app—by all means—make the request up front.
+The one exception is if a permission is critical to the functionality of the app.
 Navigation app Waze, for example, asks the user for location access immediately after the app is opened for the first time.

-Since this ask is critical (it's impossible to offer directions if you don't know where the user is) and contextual (the user knows Waze is a navigation app before installation), users are likely to grant the request for location access.
+Since this ask is critical (it's impossible to offer accurate directions if you don't know where the user is) and contextual (the user knows Waze is a navigation app before installation), people are more likely to grant the request for location access.

 Secondary permissions are those that aren't critical to the app's functionality.
-It's best to chain those permission requests to a particular task or feature, only asking for access once the feature is used for the first time.
-Users are much more likely to grant the request when they're actively trying to use a particular feature that requires that permission.
+It's best to tie those permission requests to a particular task or feature, only asking for access once the feature is used for the first time.
+Users are much more likely to grant the request when they're actively trying to use a particular feature.

-Now that you understand when it's best to ask for access, let's look at how you should implement permission requests in your app.
+Now that we've covered when to ask for access, let's look at how you should implement permission requests in your app.

 2. Educate users and explain the benefits of granting permissions

 For secondary permissions, it's best to give users information in context using educational microcopy and pre-permission overlays.
-Brenden Mulligan found that using pre-permission overlays in his mobile app Cluster led to nearly every user granting access to their contact list:
+Cluster co-founder Brenden Mulligan found that using pre-permission overlays in their app led to nearly every user granting access to their contact list (which is pretty wild):

 "We first showed them a dialog about why we needed the access and gave them the choice to use the address book, or enter contact info manually themselves. . . .
 It was a bit of a pain to ask them twice, but when presented with the iOS dialog, no one ever hit “Don’t Allow.”
 Plus, when the people who tapped “I’ll Enter Contact Info” realized what a pain it was, we had another prompt that let them connect their address book at that point."

 Be specific about why you're asking—make sure users know how granting permissions will benefit them.
-For example, while some users might question why Starbucks needs to access location, an overlay explains how turning on location services allows users to quickly find nearby stores and access regional menus.
+For example, Starbucks uses a modal to explain how turning on location services allows users to quickly find nearby stores and access regional menus.